macwille/taikaluukku/README.md

 # Taikaluukku
-Typescript website for streaming videos from Google Drive.
-Using googleapis.
+Typescript website for streaming videos from Google Drive using googleapis.
+The website will look for all .mp4 videos inside the drive of the user.

 ## Install